-Welcome to our 2022 Transparency Report
+Welcome to our 2023 Transparency Report

-I am proud to share with our clients and stakeholders our 2022 Transparency Report which includes information about how the Firm is governed, along with an update from Daniel Li, who leads our audit practice.
+I am proud to share with our clients and stakeholders our 2023 Transparency Report which includes information about how the Firm is governed, along with an update from Daniel Li, who leads our audit practice.
 While PwC is a multidisciplinary firm, this report is primarily focused on our audit practice and related services.

 At PwC, our purpose is to build trust in society and solve important problems.
-We are a network of firms in 152 countries with more than 327,000 people who are committed to delivering quality in assurance, advisory and tax services.
+We are a network of firms in 151 countries with more than 364,000 people who are committed to delivering quality in assurance, advisory and tax services.
 We are committed to driving a strong culture of quality and excellence that is core to our purpose.

-In June 2021, we unveiled The New Equation, PwC's landmark global strategy which responds to fundamental changes in the world, including technological disruption, climate change, fractured geopolitics, and the effects of the COVID-19 pandemic.
-The New Equation is based on analysis of global trends and thousands of conversations with clients and stakeholders.
-It builds on more than a decade of sustained revenue growth and continued investment.
-The New Equation focuses on two interconnected needs that clients face in the coming years.
-The first is to build trust, which has never been more important, nor more difficult.
-The second is to deliver sustained outcomes in an environment where competition and the risk of disruption are more intense than ever and societal expectations have never been greater.
+PwC's global strategy, The New Equation, responds to fundamental changes in the world, including technological disruption, climate change and fractured geopolitics.
+The New Equation focuses on two interconnected needs that clients face: to build trust, which has never been more important, nor more difficult and to deliver sustained outcomes in an environment where competition and the risk of disruption are more in intense than ever and societal expectations have never been greater.

 As part of The New Equation strategy the PwC network is making an incremental US \$3bn investment in quality.
-This includes a \$1bn investment in a multi-year programme to deliver a new audit ecosystem - human-led, tech-powered and data-driven.
-It will enable us to make continuous improvements to audit quality by further standardising, simplifying, centralising and automating our audit work, transforming the experience for our clients and our people.
+This includes a \$1bn investment in a five-year programme to deliver a new audit ecosystem - humanled, tech-powered and data-driven.
+It will enable us to make continuous improvements to audit quality by further standardizing, simplifying, centralising and automating our audit work, transforming the experience for our stakeholders and our people.